Dr Tanya O'Neill

 BSc/BScTech placements and graduate and undergraduate research projects

-- Speranskaya, Leeza (in progress).
+- Leeza Speranskaya (2021).
 Redox poising of bioreactors to reduce pollution swapping (SCIEN303 co-supervised with Dorisel Torres-Rojas).

 Antarctica; Environment; Environmental Impacts; Tourism Impacts